theappbusiness/ios-challenge/README.md

 https://
 ```

-> ℹ️ Please build the app as if it were production software.
+# 👫 Requirements

-The requirements are broken down into two user stories:
+The requirements are broken down into two [user stories](https://en.wikipedia.org/wiki/User_story):

 * **TAB-001:** As a user, I want to see a list of case studies with an image and teaser.
 * **TAB-002:** As a user, I want to read the full article when I select a case study from the list.

 While completing these user stories, you may wish to commit your code to a local Git repository.
-But don't worry if you don't know what that means.

 When you are done, please send via email the zipped up directory containing your project.